Netanyahu in Washington: Combative talk, little substance – DW – 07/25/2024

 A "very substantive, very detailed discussion" is expected, the senior official said.

 The meeting comes in the middle of Netanyahu's five-day visit to the US.
 The most dramatic moment unfolded on Wednesday, with the Israeli prime minister's speech to US lawmakers in Washington.
-Thousands of chanting protestors, angry at Netanyahu's handling of the war, gathered outside the Capitol, juxtaposed with applauding lawmakers inside the seat of Congress.
+Thousands of chanting protesters, angry at Netanyahu's handling of the war, gathered outside the Capitol building, juxtaposed with the applauding lawmakers inside.

-"What stood out to me were two things: The combative rhetoric that he used to frame his attack on critics and political opponents, and then second, the emptiness in the actual policy ideas he was presenting to address Israel's security challenges," Katulis said.
-"In my view, the speech was all sizzle, no steak, or as I sometimes call it, a nothing burger.
+"What stood out to me were two things: the combative rhetoric that he used to frame his attack on critics and political opponents, and then second, the emptiness in the actual policy ideas he was presenting to address Israel's security challenges," said Katulis.
+"In my view, the speech was all sizzle, no steak, or as I sometimes call it, a nothingburger.
 There really was nothing in there in terms of content that answered the key questions that Israel is facing today."

 As anticipated by many observers, the question of Netanyahu's support for a cease-fire and hostage release deal was left unresolved by the speech — although Netanyahu did mention the need to free the remaining close to 120 hostages held by Hamas in Gaza, living or dead.
 He said "intensive efforts" were underway to get them released.